Homepage // Conditions / Skin Cancer / Squamous Cell Carcinoma

 Real Patients Before and After photos

-Mohs surgery to remove skin cancer from the nose
+Mohs surgery to treat skin cancer on the side of the nose

-Mohs closure to treat skin cancer on the chest
+Mohs surgery to treat skin cancer on the scalp

 In The News